olliw42/mLRS-docu/docs/SEEEDSTUDIO_WIO_E5.md

 ([back to main page](../README.md))

+Note: 868/915 MHz E5 hardware cannot connect with 868/915 MHz mLRS hardware using the SX127x LoRa chipset (ELRS, R9).
+This is because the 868/915 MHz E5 hardware uses the SX126x LoRa chipset, which is incompatible with the SX127x LoRa chipset for the spreading factor used by the mLRS 19 Hz mode.
+In addition, the SX127x does not support the spreading factor which is used for the mLRS 31 Hz mode.

 The SeeedStudio [Wio-E5 module](https://wiki.seeedstudio.com/LoRa-E5_STM32WLE5JC_Module) is a highly attractive module for building mLRS equipment.
 SeeedStudio provides a number of boards which are based on this module, and which are quite interesting hardware for mLRS.
 However, these boards are not perfect since their pins are not ready-made for the purposes of mLRS.
 So, some tweaking and (easy) soldering is required.

 <table>